martinjakobsgaard/image-analysis/README.md

 # image-quality-analysis
-We test the quality of images using big vitamin brains for analysis
+We test the quality of images using big vitamin brains for analysis.